We often get asked about expendable packaging vs returnable packaging, and which one is the most appropriate choice for one’s business needs.

 The Benefits Of Returnable Packaging

-Plastic and metal packaging are made to carry signification weight and stack safely, whereas cardboard is less durable.
+Plastic and metal packaging are made to carry significant weight and stack safely, whereas cardboard is less durable.
 Plastic packaging can be stacked 17-20 feet in a warehouse, with 1,500 lbs. in each container.
 Metal packaging can often be stacked even higher and with more weight.

 We often find that the end of the lifecycle is not considered when contemplating packaging.
 Wood packaging virtually has no value and perhaps even a landfill cost.
 Cardboard can be recycled but the cost of gathering and preparing the cardboard will outweigh the rebate.
 For conversation’s sake, we can say that expendable is worthless at the end of the lifecycle.

-Consider plastic bulk packaging made using HDPE (High-Density Polyethylene) that is injection moulded.
+Consider plastic bulk packaging made using HDPE (High-Density Polyethylene) that is injection molded.
 The most standard container in our industry is plastic container 45 x 48 x 34 and weighs approximately 130 lbs.
 Currently with scrap HDPE trading at $.20/lb these containers are worth (at least) $26.00 each!
 So that value can be removed from the purchase or considered a deposit, whereas the user can return the plastic containers for a $26.00 rebate at any time.

-Products that can be reused many times and then recycled at the end of their lifecycle are more environmentally-friendly, which is the main focus of our company.
+Products that can be reused many times and then recycled at the end of their lifecycle are more environmentally friendly, which is the main focus of our company.